 Some reformers have suggested an easier path to term limits.
 Perhaps we could skip the amendment process and simply have the Senate impose a term-limits pledge from nominees during confirmation hearings.
 But such a pledge would not be enforceable and once on the Court, justices could easily ignore it.
 So it would seem that a constitutional amendment is really the only viable way to install term limits for justices.

-An amendment is certainly not impossible – especially given the potential level of bi-partisan public support.
-But it would take a highly organized and well-funded movement to push this kind of reform through, and right now that does not exist.
+An amendment is certainly in the realm of possibility – especially given the potential level of bi-partisan public support.
+All we need now is highly organized public movement to push this reform through.

 read the next issue: 6.
 The Problem of Judicial Review